This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 Your healthcare provider will examine your knee and ask about your injury or activities.
 You may need any of the following:

-- Fluid culture: Healthcare providers use a needle to drain fluid from your bursa.
-The fluid will be sent to a lab and tested for signs of infection.
+- A sample of fluid from your knee may tested for signs of infection.
 Removal of bursa fluid may also help relieve your symptoms.

 How is knee bursitis treated?

-- Bursectomy: This is surgery to remove your bursa.
+- Surgery may be used to remove your bursa.
 Surgery is only done when other treatments do not work.

 How can I manage my symptoms?

-- Ice: Ice helps decrease swelling and pain.
+- Apply ice to help decrease swelling and pain.
 Ice may also help prevent tissue damage.
 Use an ice pack, or put crushed ice in a plastic bag.
 Cover it with a towel and place it on your knee for 15 to 20 minutes, 3 to 4 times each day, as directed.

-- Heat: Heat helps decrease pain and stiffness.
+- Apply heat to help decrease pain and stiffness.
 Apply heat on the area for 15 to 20 minutes, 3 to 4 times each day, as directed.

-- Compression: Healthcare providers may wrap your knee with tape or an elastic bandage to decrease swelling.
+- Apply compression to decrease swelling.
+Healthcare providers may wrap your knee with tape or an elastic bandage to decrease swelling.
 Loosen the elastic bandage if you start to lose feeling in your toes.

 How can I prevent knee bursitis?

-- Stretch, warm up, and cool down: Always stretch and do warmup and cool-down exercises before and after you exercise.
+- Stretch, warm up, and cool down when you exercise.
 This will help loosen your muscles and decrease stress on your knees.
 Rest between workouts.

 When should I contact my healthcare provider?